A look at and repair of a Motorola DP4800 with an SMA aerial socket.

 The standard, ‘off the shelf’ MS147’s don’t fit, so you have to buy the special Motorola one, which is longer, and reaches deeper into the secret trap door ‘hidden’ in these sets, down on the HT’s main PCB, doing so will disable the HTs set top aerial connection when it plugs into the HT’s internal ‘RF port’ I wish China would make a few hundred of these elongated MS147s, i think most Motorola using Amateurs would buy one.

-So Motorola would have you buy the (over 100 uk pounds) to stump up and buy this rip-off MS147, and once you’ve quite recovered from that, Motorola then expect you to buy another rip-off in the shape a clip which holds the already grossly overpriced Motorola RF adaptor that you’ve just bought, into the set solidly, and, here is the funniest bit, the clip costs around 100 uk pounds as well.
-Hilarious.
+So Motorola would have you buy the (over 100 uk pounds) to stump up and buy this rip-off MS147, and once you’ve quite recovered from that, Motorola then expect you to buy yet another rip-off in the shape a clip which holds the already grossly overpriced Motorola RF adaptor that you’ve just bought, into the set solidly, and, here is the funniest bit, the clip costs around 100 uk pounds as well.
+How dare You !

-A company such as Motorola, itself employing radio amateurs… are all too well aware of Amateurs buying it’s gear, but what appears to be corporate arrogance or paranoia ensures Motorola continue to be curiously hostile to the Amateur community, even though some hobbyists have contacted Motorola to help them with bugs they’ve not fixed, only later to have these fixes implemented in firmware updates by Motorola.
+A company such as Motorola, itself employing radio amateurs… are all too well aware of Amateurs buying its gear, but what appears to be either corporate arrogance or paranoia ensures Motorola continue to be curiously hostile to the Amateur community, even though some smart guys have contacted Motorola to help them with bugs and improvements in their Motorola firmware, only later to have these fixes implemented in the next ‘improved’ firmware updates by Motorola.
 Talk about having ones cake and eating it..

 Motorola’s literature suggest that the MS147 is actually an ‘RF test point’ for measuring and aligning the set, most digital Motorola HTs I have seen that have no ‘proper’ external antenna connection either, seen seem to have either an adaptor similar to the Hirose MS147